San Jose (Jacksonville): Neighborhood

 From the banks of the St. Johns River inland, 4½ miles from downtown Jacksonville, most of the homes in San Jose feature grassy front lawns adorned with bushes and flower beds, shaded by large oaks with draping moss.
 There are large multi-million-dollar homes on the waterfront, but properties are smaller away from the river, with a range of historic homes from Spanish and Mediterranean Revival to midcentury modern, gated communities and planned developments.

 The Villages of San Jose, a 1980s development, was built on the site of the defunct Beauclerc Country Club.
-During the mid 1950's, people of Jewish heritage were not welcome at most Jacksonville clubs, so the BCC was founded as an alternative for followers of Judaism.
+During the mid-1950s, people of Jewish heritage were not welcome at most Jacksonville clubs, so the BCC was founded as an alternative for followers of Judaism.
 The Jewish Community Alliance (JCA) is located where the club house and pool once were.

 Completed structures in the original development included 4 gatehouses, 30 residences and 3 public buildings.
 Many of the residences were vacant during the Depression.
 After World War II, much the area envisioned as San Jose was purchased by Stockton, Whatley, Davin & Co., then re-platted.

-The construction of I-95 in the 1960s, a few miles east of San Jose, transformed a rural area into the city’s Southside.
+The construction of I-95 in the 1960s, a few miles east of San Jose, transformed a rural area into the city's Southside.
 It shifted development away from San Jose, preserving it as primarily a residential area.

 As of 2025, there were 21 original San Jose Estates residences remaining, constructed in the Mediterranean Revival-style.
 Modern development has filled in the 100-year-old neighborhood.

 The only commercial building from San Jose Estates still functioning as it was intended is the San Jose Country Clubhouse.

 In the 1930s, the San Jose Estates Administration building continued to be a gas station and a casino.
 Philanthropist Jessie Ball duPont purchased the Administration buildings and land, offering them for a new Episcopal Church congregation.
 Grace Chapel became a parish in 1941 before changing their name to San Jose Episcopal Church.

 Bolles Hall at the Bolles School has occupied the San Jose Hotel for over 90 years.
 The Alfred E. DuPont Junior High School now stands where a school was planned.

 Parks include Nathan Krestul Park, Verona Park, San Jose Acre Park, Jax Marathon Park, Alejandro Garces Camp Tomahawk Park, Crabtree Park, Balis Park, Baker Skinner Park, Greenridge Road Park and Earl Johnson Park.